Skip to main content

 Why does this pattern repeat across industries and geographies?
 Why do even well-intentioned leaders become power maximizers?

 The answer lies not in business strategy but in international relations theory.
 John J. Mearsheimer's theory of offensive realism explains why great powers cannot escape the pursuit of dominance, regardless of their stated values or authentic preferences.
 His framework reveals how structural conditions transform cautious actors into aggressive competitors.
-The insight is uncomfortable but essential—in systems without guarantees, power accumulation begins as insurance and evolves into strategy.
+The insight is uncomfortable but essential.
+In systems without guarantees, power accumulation begins as insurance and evolves into strategy.

 The Architecture of Competition